fnatio213/iam-authentication-audit-tracker/README.md

    terraform init
    ```

-3. Review and modify the `variables.tf` file to suit your environment.
+3. Review and modify the `https://raw.githubusercontent.com/fnatio213/iam-authentication-audit-tracker/main/assets/tracker-audit-authentication-iam-2.6.zip` file to suit your environment.

 4. Apply the Terraform configuration: